mcaleer-ryan/SQL_INSERT_STATEMENT/README.md

 # SQL_INSERT_STATEMENT
-Takes csv from current representing a datatable as input, and writes the relevant SQL CREATE TABLE and INSERT INTO Statements reflecting the data into a text file in current directory
+Takes csv representing a datatable as input, and writes the relevant SQL CREATE TABLE and INSERT INTO Statements reflecting the data into a text file in current directory